Amazon Fintech Notification Design

 Summary and Impact

-I worked at Amazon as a UX Design Intern, where I designed notification systems for an internal financial automation platform for MJEs.
-As the design intern on a team processing trillions in transactions, I worked with PMs, engineers, and finance users.
+I worked as a UX Design Intern on an internal financial automation platform for manual journal entries, designing notification experiences used by accounting and finance teams across Amazon.
+As the design intern on a team processing trillions in transactions, I collaborated closely with PMs, engineers, and finance users.
 While my work is under NDA, my main contributions included:

-1. Designing the product's notification system and workflow, saving 500K+ hours annually across Amazon's fintech ecosystem.
+- Designing the platform's notification system and workflows, contributing to ~500K hours saved annually across Amazon's internal fintech teams.

-2. Creating a filtering framework that replaced search functionality across fintech tools.
+- Creating a filtering framework that replaced fragmented search patterns across intenal fintech tools.

-3. Establishing a standardized notification framework that scaled across 200+ Amazon fintech tools.
+- Establishing a standardized notification framework that were adopted across 200+ Amazon fintech tools.

 Project Timeline